 Professional attire standards are the same for in person or online interviews (for everything within view of the camera, you can get away with pajamas on bottom and suit on top!).
 A suit jacket and professional shirt/blouse are still expected.
 In addition to your clothing choices, body language and eye contact are also important.
 Sit tall in your chair without slouching, make eye contact with the camera (not screen) and try not to fidget or twist in your chair.

 Be Tech Savvy

 It's important to learn the software you will be using ahead of time.
-Programs like zoom, Skype, google chat and several others are available to download and test ahead of time.
+Programs like Zoom, Skype, Google chat and several others are available to download and test ahead of time.
 Read the interview instructions ahead of time and ask the employer for clarification if needed.
-Read articles or watch YouTube videos on troubleshooting and know how to log in and start the programs before hand.
-If possible have a plan if there is a technical glitch, including how to get in touch with the recruiter via phone or connect to tech support.
+Read articles or watch YouTube videos on troubleshooting and know how to log in and start the programs beforehand.
+If possible, have a plan in case there is a technical glitch, including how to get in touch with the recruiter via phone or connect to tech support.